brikis98/yevgeniy-brikman-homepage/_posts/2016-08-16-site-reliability-engineering.md

 ## The not so good

 - Most companies are several orders of magnitude away from Google's scale.
-Following some of this advice at a 5 person startup, or even a 500 person company, is just not appropriate.
+Following some of this advice at a 5-person startup, or even a 500-person company, is just not appropriate.

 - Google uses a lot of proprietary technologies, and while the authors try to suggest similar open source alternatives, you spend a lot of time reading about systems you'll never have access to.